Skip to main content

 What It Measures

 This test measures the total vitamin B12 level in your blood, expressed in pmol/l.
 It may help assess whether your body has adequate B12 for blood cell production and nervous system maintenance.
-Your healthcare provider can place results in clinical context.
+Alongside total B12, active vitamin B12 can also be measured.
+Laboratories often use a reference range with a lower limit around 250 pmol/l; a value between the lower and upper limits is generally considered normal.
+A single blood value is not always enough to establish a deficiency, so your GP looks at the wider picture.

 Why It Matters